Aerodynamic Downforce Calculator

 Downforce and Vehicle Performance in Motorsports

-Aerodynamic downforce is calculated using a standard formula that incorporates the coefficient of lift (or downforce), frontal area, air density, and vehicle speed.
+Aerodynamic downforce and related forces are calculated using standard formulas that incorporate the coefficient of lift (or downforce), frontal area, air density, and vehicle speed.

 First, convert speed to meters per second: Speed (m/s) = Speed (mph) × 0.44704